straight line is the shortest path between two virtual points.

 my dynamic concept!
 The vertical color segments of the pattern

 below are always the same length.
-In this version comes into
+In these versions, comes

 color spreading" effect...